Restaurants plan legal action over ‘discriminatory’ indoor dining rules

 “Follow the science has been the mantra since the pandemic began,” Mr Cummins went on.

 An admission that science is not at the core of the decision could help to boost the legal case, Mr Cummins added.
-The association is calling for minutes of Cabinet meetings to be published, so the evidence on which the decision to stagger indoor dining can be scrutinised.
+The association is calling for minutes of Cabinet meetings to be published, so the evidence behind the decision to stagger indoor dining can be scrutinised.

 The tourist season runs from St Patrick’s Day until September, and June is a key revenue raiser for many regional restaurants, Mr Cummins said.